On this Thursday of Easter Week, we remember a New Command from Jesus

 Well, as Jesus explained in verses 12 though 15, He was setting an example of how to humbly serve.
 Jesus set that example so that we would do the same thing for each other.

-Later in the chapter, Jesus plainly gives the reason for this lesson when He says, “A new commandment I give to you, that you, that you love one another; as I have loved you, that you love one another.
+Later in the chapter, Jesus plainly gives the reason for this lesson when He says, “A new commandment I give to you, that you love one another; as I have loved you, that you love one another.
 By this all will know that you are My disciples, if you have love for one another.” (v.
 34, 35).

 Most scholars agree that the English word Maundy is derived through Middle English and Old French mandé, from the Latin mandatum, the first word of the phrase "Mandatum novum” which means: “New Commandment” … So, that’s what today is all about, serving others like Jesus did!